ansys/magnet-segmentation-toolkit/doc/source/Toolkit/api_generic.rst

 Generic API
 ===========
+The Generic API contains the ``ToolkitGeneric`` class, which provides basic functions for controlling AEDT that are shared between the backend and frontend.
-This section list the available generic methods in the backend, these methods are the same for all toolkits:
+These functions are the same for all AEDT toolkits.

 .. currentmodule:: ansys.aedt.toolkits.motor.backend.common.api_generic